Connecting Communities - One Trail Section At A Time

 Hitting our $30,000 goal will fund more than half a year of staff time, so your gift of any amount makes a BIG difference.

 Most grants don’t cover day-to-day operating expenses, which is why we rely on this Year-End Fundraiser to cover those costs.
-Thank you!Check out the Raffle Items below, then make a gift to be in the running for everything from a rafting trip and 2-night stays, to a sauna, ski tune-up, or glass-blowing class.Thank you for giving what you can to support this trail that builds community and brings people together!
+Thank you!Check out the Raffle Items below, then make a gift to be in the running for everything from a rafting trip and 2-night stays, a ski tune-up, or glass-blowing class.
+Thank you for giving what you can to support this trail that builds community and brings people together!
 P.S.
 New Raffle Prizes Added Every Week!
 Drawing is in January 2026!

 The Community of Elgin is loving their new trail-with-rail!